mattmunz/Reasons/README.md

 ## TODO

-* Publish
-* Outline the design for use case 1 -- finish the WS APIs
 * Prioritize this list
-* This page is getting long -- refactor it out
-* Replace the API design with standard description format like Swagger
+* Implement the most basic use case (Questions support)
+  1. Make a service API and client
+     1. In-memory
+     2. With persistence
+  2. Implement Angular UI to access that API
+* Move the design methodology -- should probably just be a link here to a general mattmunz methodology page
 * This project needs a better name?
-* Explain the domain model syntax
-* Move the design methodology -- should probably just be a link here to a general mattmunz methodology page
-* Implement the most basic use case (Questions support)
-  * Implement mockups in markdown first
-  * Next, make a service API and client
-  * Then implement Angular UI to access that API
-* Look into integration with Wikidata?
 * Identify more use cases
   * Support for plain propositions
   * Support for supporting arguments